Complex magnetic interactions in geometrically frustrated TbOF: Results

 As stated above, we note that the Tb triangles become isosceles during the phase transition to $\text{C}2/m$, resulting in significantly shorter Tb-Tb distances along the \textit{b}-direction (3.82623(13) compared to 3.84182(10) Å at 2.2 K).
 Therefore, the exchange coupling along this direction is stronger compared to the other edges of the triangular motif, resulting in the \textit{b}-direction being the modulation direction of the structure.
 Along the other Tb-Tb direction, however, a modulation with much larger periodicity is also observed, as shown in Figure \ref{fig:MagneticStructure}.
 The magnetic moments are slightly canted along the \textit{c}-axis, and reach an amplitude of $7.52\pm0.13$ $\upmu_{\text{B}}$.

-Along the $c$-axis, successive Tb layers are coupled by oxide and fluoride bridges.
-As demonstrated by our DFT calculations discussed above, the Tb atoms connected via O are closer together than those connected via F. Consequently, we observe an antiferromagnetic coupling between Tb atoms via O and a ferromagnetic coupling via F, resulting in a doubling of the magnetic unit cell along the $c$-axis.
+In contrast to the $ab$-plane, wherein neighboring Tb atoms are connected via both oxide and fluoride bridges, along the $c$-axis, the Tb layers are alternately coupled by either oxide or fluoride bridges.
+As demonstrated by our DFT calculations using the room temperature TbOF crystal structure (discussed above), the Tb atoms connected via O are closer together than those connected via F. Furthermore, this inequivalence in bond length is significantly enhanced during the 9.7 K phase transition, as shown in Figure S5 in SI.
+As shown in \ref{fig:MagneticStructure}, short Tb-Tb distances are accompanied by antiferromagnetic interactions, while long Tb-Tb distances provide ferromagnetic interactions.
+Consequently, we observe an antiferromagnetic coupling between Tb atoms via O and a ferromagnetic coupling via F, resulting in a doubling of the magnetic unit cell along the $c$-axis.

 Notably, the magnetic behavior of \ce{TbOF} becomes significantly more complex upon further cooling.
-As shown by the temperature evolution of the neutron diffraction patterns in Figure \ref{fig:Heatmap HRPT}, the above mentioned magnetic structure rapidly changes below 2.0 K. The transition occurs over a temperature range of around 1.0 K, wherein magnetic Bragg peaks shift or split, and new peaks appear, before settling below 1.0 K.
+As shown by the temperature evolution of the neutron diffraction patterns in Figure \ref{fig:Heatmap HRPT}, the above mentioned magnetic structure rapidly changes below 2.0 K. The transition occurs over a temperature range of around 1.0 K, wherein magnetic Bragg peaks shift or split, and additional peaks appear, before settling below 1.0 K.

 In order to gain insight into the nature of the settled magnetic state below 1.0 K, we focus on the lowest temperature data, obtained at 90 mK.
 We note that the magnetic phase could not be described by a single propagation vector, possibly due to the fact that multiple changes in the diffractogram appear at different temperatures.
-Instead we found two modulation vectors necessary to index all magnetic Bragg peaks present at 90 mK, as demonstrated by the preliminary Rietveld refinement shown in Figure S8.
+Instead we found two modulation vectors necessary to index all magnetic Bragg peaks present at 90 mK, as demonstrated by the preliminary Rietveld refinement shown in Figure S9.
 In our model, the first component retains the original modulation character, with $\vec{k_1}=(0, 0.2769(7), 0.50)$, indicating a slight change of the incommensurate wavevector along the \textit{b*}-direction.
 As a consequence, the ordered moment is reduced to $5.53\pm1.01\;\upmu_{\text{B}}$ and remains collinear with an enhanced canting of the magnetic moment along the \textit{c}-axis compared to 2.2 K.